A Faster Exponential Time Algorithm for Bin Packing With a Constant Number of Bins via Additive Combinatorics: Proof of Theorem

+For the proof of Theorem~\ref{mainthm}, we combine four lemmas, each solving particular types of instances (see Figure~\ref{tikz:MainThmProof} for an overview of the algorithm).
+We will refer to these different types of instances by Case~A, Case~B, Case~C and Case~D.

 This section is organized as follows: In Subsection~\ref{sec:Definitions} we introduce definitions that will be used throughout this section, such as the key definition of \emph{$\alpha$-balanced solutions}.
-We then prove in Subsection~\ref{sec:easier instances} that `easy' instances of Bin Packing, namely those where $w$ generates relatively few distinct sums and those with $\alpha$-unbalanced solutions (for some $\alpha>0$), can be solved fast.
-We can therefore assume that there are only $\alpha$-balanced solutions and that $|w_\theta(2^{[n]})|\ge 2^{\delta n}$ (for some $\delta < \frac{1}{m}$) in the rest of the section.
+We then prove in Subsections~\ref{sec:CaseA} and \ref{sec:CaseB} that `easy' instances of Bin Packing, namely those where $w$ generates relatively few distinct sums (Case~A) and those with $\alpha$-unbalanced solutions for some $\alpha>0$ (Case~B), can be solved fast.
+We can therefore assume that there are only $\alpha$-balanced solutions and that $|w(2^{\setrng{n}})| > 2^{\delta n}$ (for some $\delta < \frac{1}{m}$) in the rest of the section.

-Subsection~\ref{sec:PrunedSlack} introduces a few more definitions, such as the slack of a bin, which is the unused capacity of a bin in a solution.
-This is also where we define the `$\theta$-pruned item weights' as the bit representation of the weights, pruned to the $\theta$ most significant bits.
-The parameter $\theta$ is then chosen such that $|w_\theta(2^{[n]})|\approx 2^{\delta n}$, as discussed in \S~\ref{subsubsec:liftr2}.
+Subsection~\ref{sec:PrunedSlack} introduces a few more definitions, such as the ``slack of a bin'', which is the vacant capacity of a bin in a solution.
+This is also where we define the `$\prun$-pruned item weights' as the bit representation of the weights, pruned to the $\prun \in \nat$ most significant bits.
+The parameter $\prun$ is then chosen such that $|w_\prun(2^{\setrng{n}})| = \Theta(n 2^{\delta n})$, as discussed in \S~\ref{subsubsec:liftr2}.
 These definitions will be central in solving the remaining two types of instances.

-In Subsection~\ref{sec:manysmallslack}, we consider instances where at least roughly half of the items are in a bin with small slack.
-This is where we use the approach discussed in \S\ref{subsubsec:liftr1} and apply Theorem~\ref{lothm} on the $\theta$-pruned item weights, to conclude that $\beta(w_\theta) \le 2^{(1-\epsilon)n}$ for some $\epsilon >0$.
+In Subsection~\ref{sec:manysmallslack}, we consider instances where at least roughly half of the items are in a bin with small slack (Case C).
+This is where we use the approach discussed in \S\ref{subsubsec:liftr1} and apply Theorem~\ref{lothm} on the $\prun$-pruned item weights, to conclude that $\beta(w_\prun) \le 2^{(1-\epsilon)n}$ for some $\epsilon >0$.